blrobin2/blrobin2.github.io/_posts/2025-10-04-yellow-earth.md

 <blockquote><i>In this ancient place, the melodies of 信天游（xintianyou）drift the year round.</i></blockquote>

 This film elided government censorship through ambiguity, not criticizing the Communist Party while still highlighting its failures to uplift the peasant class it claimed to support.
 Still, the film faced harsh criticism within China, but garnered international recognition for the Fifth Generation.
-This recognition paved the way for films like <a href="https://boxd.it/a8hOEr"><i>Raise the Red Lantern</i></a> and <i>Farewell My Concubine</i> to reach global audiences with visually stunning storytelling.
+This recognition paved the way for films like <a href="https://boxd.it/a8hOEr" target="_blank" rel="noopener"><i>Raise the Red Lantern</i></a> and <i>Farewell My Concubine</i> to reach global audiences with visually stunning storytelling.

 Once the sheen of Fifth Generation filmmakers wore off, their influence did not seem to have a lasting impact on Chinese filmmaking.
 However, their reputation persists worldwide, and their films remain among the most celebrated to emerge from China.